 → FIND AN EXPERT GUIDE.
 OR TWO

 HROUGH HONORS COURSES AND RESEARCH opportunities, top students at Arizona's universities routinely build meaningful relationships with their professors, a key to a successful undergraduate experience.
 Recognizing the importance of such connections, the Flinn Scholars Program provides even more support: Every Flinn Scholar is matched with a faculty mentor, a professor who can serve as a career-development guide, a troubleshooter, a friendly face in difficult times.
-And to help Scholars build their networks beyond campus, the Scholars Program facilitates an internship program matching Scholars with dynamic companies and nonprofit organizations in the community.
-These firms and organizations commit to assigning Scholars significant projects that complement their academic interests and matching them with key organizational leaders.
+And to help Scholars build their networks beyond campus, the Scholars Program regularly helps Scholars connect with dynamic companies and nonprofit organizations in the community for professional-development experiences.
+These organizations often have leaders who are closely connected to the Flinn Foundation-and sometimes are themselves Flinn Scholar alumni.

-THE CONSCIONS
+THE CONS